 PRAY FOR GOD’S WORK ON EARTH

-The kingdom of Christ is governed by the will of God.
-It therefore abides by heavenly rules or regulations.
-Jesus defined the will of God as believing or trusting in His Son that could keep his followers safe in the world and raise them up on the last day (Jn.
-6:39-40).
-The Son was living and doing the will of his Father (Jn.
-4:34; 5:30; 6:38).
-What kind of a lifestyle was He advocating?
-Jesus gave us his kingdom ethics in his Sermon on the Mount (Mt.
-5-7).
+The Kingdom of Christ is governed by the Will of God.
+Therefore, God’s Kingdom abides by the heavenly rules and regulations.
+Jesus defined the Will of God as believing and trusting in His Son that could keep his followers safe in the world and raise them up on the Last Day (John 6:39-40).
+The Son was living and doing the Will of His Father (John 4:34; 5:30; 6:38).
+What kind of a lifestyle was Jesus advocating?
+Jesus gave us His Kingdom ethics in His “Sermon on the Mount” (Matthew 5-7).
 These ethics go beyond the Law Moses handed down.
-The very first rule that qualifies people for the kingdom is being poor, period (Lk.
-6:20).
+The very first rule that qualifies people for the Kingdom is being poor, period (Luke 6:20).
 That is, one possesses nothing that the world holds dear.
-It is an attitude that is spiritual or godly (Mt.
-5:3).
-Such a person is humble, meek, just, merciful, pure in heart and a peacemaker.
-He or she is like salt or light to others.
-Such a person does not even entertain thoughts of homicide, infidelity, revenge, hate or judging others.
-Instead, they forgive, are reconciled and love those that show animosity.
-That is why the Lord shaped the requested prayer on his kingdom ethics.
-It is almost as if the prayer was a manifesto of the kingdom.
-The member of the kingdom must willingly and joyfully submit to the will of the Father and to the rules of the kingdom before he or she has the right to ask for personal needs.
-It is, once the rules of heaven are in place, that the members of the kingdom shall have their needs met abundantly.
+It is an attitude that is spiritual or godly (Matthew 5:3).
+Such a person is humble, meek, just, merciful, pure in heart, and a peacemaker.
+He or she is like salt and light to others.
+Such a person does not even entertain thoughts of homicide, infidelity, revenge, hate, and judging others.
+Instead, they forgive, are reconciled, and they love those that show animosity.
+That is why the Lord shaped the requested prayer on His Kingdom ethics.
+It is almost as if the prayer was a manifesto of the Kingdom.
+The member of the Kingdom must willingly and joyfully submit to the Will of the Father and to the rules of the Kingdom before he or she has the right to ask for personal needs.
+It is, once the rules of heaven are in place, that the members of God’s Kingdom shall have their needs met abundantly.

 Prayer depends on whether a person lives in the kingdom and in the will of God.
 This fact has a great deal to do whether prayers are being answered.
 On the basis of Scripture and those that have tried to live godly lives, there is an overwhelming evidence of answered prayers.
 God does hear the cry of the just, even the unborn.
-A soul is a soul, no matter how young or old and only God can terminate its existence; but He will not because He made it eternal.
+A soul is a soul, no matter how young or old and only God can terminate its existence, but He will not because He made it eternal.
 All immorality is a perversion of what God had intended, and those that insist that it is not, must not expect any favors from heaven.
 Heaven is filled with unwanted babies and people that have been hurt by secular and humanistic libertinism.
 This system has chosen to follow the will of man, rather than the will of God.
-It has set up a law that is in direct opposition to the Law of Moses and the kingdom ethics.
+It has set up a law that is in direct opposition to the Law of Moses and the Kingdom ethics.
 There is even a bit of irony in the libertine system.
-It uses some of the kingdom ethics to justify its unbiblical behavior.
+It uses some of the Kingdom ethics to justify its unbiblical behavior.
 What is sad is that some Christians have stooped to their level and have been singled out as villains and lawbreakers.
 Evil has become good and good has become evil.
 Our world has become similar to the days of Noah and Lot.
 Floods, fire and brimstone have replaced heavenly blessings.
-The only prayer that can save us is “repent or likewise perish” (Lk.
-13:5).
+The only prayer that can save us is “Repent or likewise perish” (Luke 13:5).
 And those are Jesus’ words, not the writer’s.
 They shall not pass away.
 The sinful society will.